Rebolon/php-sf-flex-webpack-encore-vuejs/README.md

 ## run

-* install the project with `npm run init-project` which will launch :
+* install the project with `npm run init-project` (or init-project:windows for windows system) which will launch :
   1. copy the env file (or set them on your system) : `cp .env.dist .env`
   2. php dependancies installation: `composer install`
   3. nodejs tooling installation: `npm install`